DamoM73/microbit_python/_build/html/_sources/05_accelerometer.md.txt

 # Micro:bit Accelerometer

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/UT35ODxvmS0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+The BBC micro:bit comes with an **accelerometer**.
+An accelerometer can detect and measure how fast something is moving or how it's being tilted.
+It can sense motion in different directions like up, down, left, and right.

 ```{admonition} Accelerometer functions
 :class: important
 Full details can be found at the **[BBC micro:bit MicroPython accelerometer documentation](https://microbit-micropython.readthedocs.io/en/latest/accelerometer.html#module-microbit.accelerometer)**.
 ```

-The BBC micro:bit comes with an **accelerometer**.
-An accelerometer can detect and measure how fast something is moving or how it's being tilted.
-It can sense motion in different directions like up, down, left, and right.

 ## Movement